RIDE, RIDE, BABY (Part One)

 Well, we were hardly going to turn The Boss down!
 Besides, it was an excellent idea; performing a hit album in its entirety would make the date even more special.
 All the same, JEFF + ELLIE SONG BOOK is a double-length album with over two dozen songs on it!
 We didn’t want our reunion show to be a marathon, but we promised Bruce we’d fit in as many album tracks as we could.
 Somebody leaked our conversation to the music press (guess who?) and the combination of comeback concert and Springsteen song requests resulted in an SRO date: Tickets sold out less than two hours after going on sale!

-On April 5th, the night of our concert, the line of fans waiting to get into The Stone Pony stretched for several blocks.
+On April 5th, the night of our concert, the line of fans waiting to get into The Stone Pony stretched down the boardwalk.
 Everybody was expecting Bruce to be there to see us perform and sure enough, he was!
 The Boss introduced us, raving about the album we were about to perform, and then he enjoyed our live sets from backstage.
 By the following week, original copies of JEFF + ELLIE SONG BOOK were selling for upwards of $1,000 each on auction websites!
 Bruce’s endorsement was worth more than any amount of advertising.
 If only The Archies could’ve reaped that windfall; but by then Jason Blossom was the only person getting rich off our catalog.
 We were paying attorneys through the nose to rectify that situation!

 But I digress.
 As I said before, Archie’s voice wasn’t as strong as it used to be and he didn’t want to overtax it.
 Performing an album of mostly Girl Group material gave him an excuse to leave most of the lead singing to Betty and me.
 We opened the show with "River-Deep, Mountain-High", a guaranteed crowd-pleaser.
 My big solo spot was “I'll Never Need More Than This.”
 Betty wowed them with “Hold On, Baby” and then she and I teamed up with Jughead for a trio version of “Hanky Panky.”
 Juggy sang solo on “I Want You For My Sweetheart” and performed “I Got A Dream” as a funky duet with Kevin Keller.
 Kelly took over on “Be My Baby” and “I Can Hear Music”, both numbers Reginald had recorded.
 The audience just went crazy for him!
 Chuckii went over big, too, singing “That's All I Ever Want From You, Baby” with that great Gospel sound he had; but I must say, now that he was our producer, all of us were sounding a bit more “churchy”.
 Archiekins finally took a lead vocal on "Leader Of The Pack" and tore the roof off the sucker!
 I mean to tell you!